hbakkum/hbakkum.github.io/_posts/2019-01-19-costs-associated-with-a-microservices-architecture.md

 And while there are tools out there to help prevent you from writing something from scratch (e.g. [KubeDNS](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/), [Consul](https://www.consul.io)), all of these still come with their own learning curve, integration work and operational overhead.

 ### Error Handling ###
-Given our application is now distributed over a network, there is many network related failures that we will be more susceptible to and will now need to handle.
+Given our microservices application is now distributed over a network and that the network will at some point fail, we are likely to be more susceptible to these failures in comparison to the monolith.
+So if we choose not to implement any retry logic, we are probably left with a system that is less robust than the monolith. // also mention more nodes

-For example, a service being called might be unavailable, timeout or crash while processing the request and the communications protocol being used may return many different types of results (e.g. if HTTP then 1xx -> 5xx status codes).
+Another complication is that the number of error types also increases when we make network calls accross services.
+A service might be unavailable, timeout or crash while processing a request.
+The comm protocol may also return a number of dirrent error codes (HTTP status 1xx -> 5xx).
+In some of these cases, a retry might not actually be a good idea.
+For example, if I make a non idempotent request (e.g. HTTP POST) then a retry might result in a double submission.

-You will need to decide what to do in these scenarios (e.g. retry, circuit breaker) and then implement this by writing code or configuration.
+So you will need to decide what to do in these error scenarios (e.g. retry, circuit breaker) and then implement this by writing code or configuration.
+Again, there are libries that can help (e.g. hysterix) , but nothing comes for free.

 And most likely you will want to be alerted when the failure rate crosses some threshold.

 ### Healthchecks and Monitoring ###
 More services means more healthchecks and processes that need to be monitored.
 Your probably going to want a central API to query all healthchecks